JarredOlson/activemq-test/README.md

 ActiveMQ Simple Security setup.
 In the configuration file you can add code similar to the following to your broker definition to add some simple security.
+The default location for the config file using brew is: /usr/local/Cellar/activemq/5.8.0/libexec/conf/activemq.xml

    <destinations>
       <queue physicalName="FOO.BAR" />